 If you’re curious about minimalism (or maybe just about my version of minimalism) then please enjoy this list of 20 ways I’ve simplified my life.
 I hope something here will inspire simplicity in your life too.

-One quick thing before you dive in…
+Two quick things before we dive in…

 I’m sharing what works for me, because it might inspire something that works for you.
 That’s how communities work and it’s awesome.